pbrandl/aNN_Audio/README.md

 </p>

 Due to computational complexity of the project is mostly implemented in as Python notebook in Google Colab (`WaveNet.ipynb`).
 Due to the large training data set (currently 4 GB) the data is stored in Google Drive.
+(If interested just contact me.)

 ## Training Data Generation